Keeping Calm During The Summer Holidays

 Summer is here!
 School is out and it’s almost time for the family vacation.
 Excitement and adventure await.
 Though in reality, the build-up to a family trip can often be rather challenging.
 We seem to spend the colder months counting down the days and looking forward to some much-needed warm weather and time off work, yet as summer approaches, this can bring a little anxiety, as thoughts of preparing for and being “disconnected” start to replace those of the day-to-day grind.
 The sense of responsibility on what to pack, what to do, how to manage the inevitable hiccups, and thoughts of how to deal with fears of flying and traffic, over-excited and over-tired little ones, all while feeling the need to be in control, and present an image of blissful calm.

-We put pressure on ourselves to present the image that we, the family gatekeeper, is calm and unflappable in the face of chaos and uncertainty.
+We put pressure on ourselves to present the image that we, the family gatekeeper, are calm and unflappable in the face of chaos and uncertainty.
 Likewise, the pressure that everything must be perfect; all that time planning for every eventuality and striving to make sure the holiday is one to remember for everyone, often leaves us too tired and wired to enjoy it ourselves… or leads to feeling a little deflated when things don’t turn out exactly as planned.
 Yet it really doesn’t have to be that way, maybe it’s time we gave ourselves a little break…

 A vacation is for everyone to enjoy — you included — and getting everyone involved in the planning might be just the thing to make your next trip one to remember — for all the right reasons.
 It’s all too easy to shoulder the weight of planning and preparation ourselves.
 Yet sharing the load can be something fun, educational and help bring the family together.
 Getting everyone involved can make the transition in to vaca-mode calm, smooth and seamless, leading to a trip filled with personal touches that are unique to your loved ones.
 All of this + taking the planning load off you = a real win-win.